Globski/AirBnB_clone/README.md

 - **Integration with External APIs:** Integrate external APIs for additional functionality.
 - **User Authentication and Authorization:** Implement user authentication and authorization.

+##
+- Write a command interpreter to manage your AirBnB objects.
+-  HTML/CSS templating, database storage, API, front-end integration…
+-  put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances
+-  create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
+-  create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel
+-  create the first abstracted storage engine of the project: File storage.
+-  create all unittests to validate all our classes and storage engine

 ## Supported Classes
 The application supports the following classes: